Respiratory Protection Training Requirements – OSHA

 - the percentage of silica found in the material.

 The good news is respiratory protection should not be necessary when using effective wet methods.
 In situations where wet methods may not be appropriate or feasible, vacuum dust

 However, vacuum dust collection alone does not reduce exposure sufficiently.
 Therefore, to supplement this control option, employees need to wear a properly fitted, NIOSH-approved

 half-facepiece or disposable respirator equipped with an N-, R-, or P-95 filter.
 A half-facepiece or disposable respirator can be used for exposures up to 1.0 mg/m3.

-Respiratory protection is required where specified by 29 CFR 1926.1153, Table 1, or where the employer does not fully and properly implement the engineering controls, work practices, and respiratory protection described in the table:
+Respiratory protection is required where specified by Table 1, or where the employer does not fully and properly implement the engineering controls, work practices, and respiratory protection described in the table:

 - Where exposures exceed the PEL during periods necessary to install or implement feasible engineering and work practice controls;

 - Where exposures exceed the PEL during tasks and engineering and work practice controls are not feasible; and

 - Where engineering and work practice controls are not sufficient to reduce exposures to or below the PEL during tasks.